jayoung/MalikLab_bioinformaticsResources/README.md

 Available via github, [here](https://github.com/jayoung/MalikLab_bioinformaticsResources).

+WARNING - some of these files contain notes I put together for an individual project, some a long time ago.
+In many cases they're probably out-of-date: there might be better ways to do things now.

 # Contents

 I usually have in-person chats to help you learn these things, using these notes for reference: